-Not all students are equal – they have different experiences, abilities and skills which makes teaching these unique students very challenging for us teachers.
-Today I want to talk about how we can teach mixed level classes and how to use differentiation to improve classroom instruction.
+Not all students are equal – they have different experiences, abilities, skills, and learning preferences, which makes teaching each student uniquely very challenging for teachers, especially when there are many students in a class.
+So, how do we teach mixed-level classes, and how can teachers use differentiation to improve classroom instruction?

 Sally – Advanced.
 Jack and Jenny – Intermediate and Billy, a low-level student.

-If we teach the same lesson to all the students it won’t be effective.
-Make it too easy, and Sally isn’t challenged.
-Make it too difficult, and Billy won’t understand if it’s too hard.
+If we teach the same lesson to all four students, it won’t be effective.
+If the lesson is too easy, Sally won’t be challenged.
+Billy won’t understand if it’s too hard.

-But first, let’s debunk a common practice or advice many teachers give: When asked “How should I deal with mixed-level classes, many people say:
+But first, let’s debunk a common practice or advice many teachers give: When asked, “How should I deal with mixed-level classes?”

-“Use the The buddy system” Place a weaker student with a stronger partner.
+“Use the buddy system, place the weaker student with a stronger partner,” is the general advice.

 In theory, if you place Sally with Billy she would help him while it leaves you free to deal with the rest of the class.